israeldavidvm/database-auditor/README-EN.md

 This code is licensed under the GNU Lesser General Public License version 3.0 or later (LGPLv3+).
 You can find a complete copy of the license at https://www.gnu.org/licenses/lgpl-3.0-standalone.html

-## Features - What does data-auditor offer?
+## Features - What does database-auditor offer?

-data-auditor is a comprehensive tool designed to guarantee the quality of your databases.
+database-auditor is a comprehensive tool designed to guarantee the quality of your databases.
 It offers a set of advanced functionalities that allow you to:

 ### Threat Detection: Validate normal forms, identify non-additive join problems, etc.